The Wine Trap Family

 More panicked adults sprint to the well and, grabbing for each other, disappear into it.
 My uncle, my dad.
 My aunt, my mom tries to save her and falls in.
 Other people in the shop, the shopkeeper, the employees.
 Gone, just like that.
 Screaming, they each disappear, and I’m alone.
 With nobody left to hear my cries or dry my tears, I toddle to the well.
 I climb up the side, and peer into the inky black.

-As a kid, I’d wake up about now, shivering in sweated-through pajamas.
+As a kid, I’d wake up at this point, shivering in sweated-through pajamas.
 This time, it’s not over.
 I see a long drop and a splash of glinting lights spiraling and pinwheeling in the distance.

 Is my family down here?
-What is that sweet smell?
+What's that sweet smell?

-Leaning forward, I lose my grip, and drop to my death.
+Leaning forward, I lose my grip, and fall in.

-I awake in an almost fourty-four-year-old body to another round of trick-or-treaters, who’ve ignored the sign and the doused lights and are gathered on my porch waiting for candy.
+I awake in an almost forty-four-year-old body to another round of trick-or-treaters, who’ve ignored the sign and the doused lights and are gathered on my porch waiting for candy.
 I have none.

 I open the door, and a family of fruit flies stands out there.
 Ten of them.
 Fifteen.